Lourenço Filho

-Manoel Bergström Lourenço Filho (March 10, 1897, Porto Ferreira, Brazil – August 3, 1970, Rio de Janeiro, Brazil) was a Brazilian educator and education theorist.
+Manoel Bergström Lourenço Filho (March 10, 1897 – August 3, 1970) was a Brazilian educator and educational theorist.

-He was heavily criticized for collaborating with Getúlio Vargas' Estado Novo.
+A key-figure in the Escola Nova movement, he had a major role in reforming public education in Brazil.

 His work reveals several facets of the intellectual educator, extremely active and concerned about the school in its social context and classroom activities.
 Lourenço Filho was a supporter of eugenics, who believed that white people were superior to black people, concluding by means of "researches" that skin color was directly related to intellectual ability, saying that black children should study in separate rooms from white children.

 Biography

 Born in the interior of the state of São Paulo, being the eldest of eight children, Lourenço Filho was educated by the influence of his father, the Portuguese Manuel Lourenço Júnior, a creative merchant and avid entrepreneur, married to the Swedish Ida Christina Bergström.
 As a boy, he was in contact with a vast literature, and became a compulsive reader.